cllmthvlln/The-Base-Network/README.md

 Brett has become the most recognizable memecoin on Base, gaining massive popularity and liquidity.
 Base is widely considered one of the fastest-growing Layer 2 ecosystems.
 Limitless design reduces liquidation risk, making participation easier for non-professional traders.
+Gaming is emerging as a strong category due to low fees and fast transactions.